aws-samples/aws-copilot-cli-streamlit/README.md

 # Deploy an Machine Learning Service Quickly on Fargate using Streamlit and AWS Copilot

 This repository shows show to rapidly deploy a Machine Learning ML service on Amazon Web Services (AWS) Cloud, using AWS Fargate and Streamlit.
-The primary of focus of this exampale is how to get an ML service up and running quickly on AWS.
+The primary of focus of this example is how to get an ML service up and running quickly on AWS.
 For reference, you will create a text summarization application service using the Hugging Face Transformers library.